 NH Bilbao Deusto This 3-star hotel is situated just 500m from Euskalduna Palace, Iberdrola Tower, Deusto Metro Station, and Bilbao’s Guggenheim Museum.🔍FIND BEST HOTELS IN DEUSTO

-6. Las Cortes, one of the best places in Bilbao near train station
+6. San Francisco, budget-friendly area in Bilbao near train station

-One of the most obvious perks of the neighbourhood is the relatively lower prices of both accommodation and entertainment.
-If you are on a budget, you can find food and lodging fairly affordably here, and the more typically tourist spots are just a short walk away.
+One of the most obvious perks of the neighborhood is the relatively lower prices of both accommodation and entertainment.
+If you are on a budget, you can find food and lodging fairly affordably here, and the more typical tourist spots are just a short walk away.

 The central region of Abando is just the other side of the Bilbao-Abando Indalecio Prieto train station.
 Meanwhile, the old town of Casco Viejo is right across the river.